BaulBW/AStarSearchDemoCode/README.md

 # From Udacity CPP nanoDeg
-To run the code, download and compile .sln file.
+To run the code, download and compile the .sln file.